Everything you need to know about BarcodesBy

 Here is how it works:

 We own a large number of prefixes.
 These prefixes belong to us and each one allows us to generate 100,000 UPC and EAN barcodes.
-Although these prefixes may be under other trade names that are under our care and control, the barcodes that we sell have never been used.
+Although these prefixes may be under other trade names that are under our care and control, the individual UPCs and EANs that we sell have never been used.
 We guarantee that these numbers are pristine….not duplicated or previously used.
-We are selling you a subset of the UPCs and EANs that we own…99% of retailers do not require that you have your own prefix.
+We continue to own the prefix and manage that and are selling you a subset of the UPCs and EANs that we own…99% of retailers do not require that you have your own prefix.
 They simply take the barcode number along with your product info and enter it into their inventory system that connects to their Electronic Point of Sales systems.

 Three Very Important Things!

 - We are Better Business Bureau Accredited.
 This means that we have proven to them that we are an ethically based business (with no unresolved complaints).

 - We have been deemed “one of the legitimate guys” by George Laurer – the inventor of the UPC Barcode.
-He co-manages the Authenticated UPC Directory website and we provide him with all of our contractual information showing that we are legitimate.
+He co-manages the Authenticated UPC Directory website and we provided him with all of our contractual information showing that we are legitimate.

 - We are Trustwave certified – this indicates that we have a secure site that means a strict level of internet compliance.